jhelom/WorldBackup-plugin-pocketmine/README.md

 # English

-This PocketMine-MP Plugin supports Backup and Restore World data.
+This is PocketMine-MP Plugin.

-Back up all the world automatically every day.

-The history of the backup is recorded.
+Manage backup and restoration of world data.

+Automatic backup with customizable schedule.
+Every day, weekly, monthly etc.

+Backup History Rotated and archived.

 ## Commands